S-Technologies-Limited/S-Database-Explorer/README.md

 # S Database Explorer (SDE)

-S Database Explorer (SDE) is an open source PHP library for database management.
-It is a PDO backed library that provides a simple interface for managing database tables and records.
+S Database Explorer (SDE) is a simple and lightweight MySQL database explorer library based on PHP and PDO.
+It is an open source PDO backed PHP library for database management.
+It is a free and opensource library that helps you to manage your MySQL database.

 ## Table of Contents